 - Save money now by waiting to get a pet until after college.
 A pet can become very expensive when food and veterinary bills are taken into account.
 Volunteering at the local shelter is a free alternative to spending time with animals.

 - Keep track of your spending with mobile apps like Mint or an app offered by your bank.
 Knowing where money is being used can help prevent frivolous spending.

 - Need a computer or software?
 Check for student discounts or free shipping with your ID or university e-mail address.
 MSU negotiates with vendors to make software available to MSU students for discounted rates or for no charge.
 If you have any questions, please e-mail the MSU Help Desk at firstname.lastname@example.org.

 - Avoid unnecessary, impulse purchases.
-Instead, save money over time to make a major purchase one day.
+Instead, save money over time to make a major purchase.